codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-clicked.md

 // Notice that you can call the function you actually want, giveCookies,
 // with a parameter
 function warning(e){
-    var dist = computeDistance(e.getX(), e.getY());
+    // figure out how far away your mom is var dist = computeDistance(e.getX(), e.getY());
     var height = getHeight()/2;
-    if (dist > height/3){
+    // Give your sister cookies based on the distance if (dist > height/3){
         // mom is more than 1/3 of the screen away giveCookies(3);